 How Do At-Home Clear Aligners Work?

-At-home aligners are exactly what they sound like: aligners designed to treat dental concerns from home, without the added cost or hassle involved in traditional orthodontic treatment.
+Home teeth aligners are exactly what they sound like: aligners designed to treat dental concerns from home, without the added cost or hassle of making regular trips to the dentist.
 But what does the process of home teeth alignment actually entail?

-To get the ball rolling, you’ll take impressions of your teeth using the kit your provider sends you (in some cases, you’ll get a digital scan instead).
-Then, you’ll mail the impressions back to them for one of their dentists to review.
-If the dentist in charge of your case determines that home aligners aren’t the right fit for you, the cost of this step (between $49–$99) is fully refundable.
+To get the ball rolling, you’ll usually take impressions of your teeth using a kit from your provider (though some offer in-person scans as well).
+Then, you’ll mail the impressions back to them for their team of dentists to review.
+If the dentist in charge of your case determines that home aligners aren’t the right fit for you, the company will often refund you for the cost of the kit — usually around $49–$99.

-This is a bit more complicated than a simple yes or no. Their effectiveness ultimately depends on your specific condition, but fairly mild cases of midline misalignment can be a good fit for home aligner treatment.
+This is slightly more complicated than a simple yes or no. Their effectiveness ultimately depends on your specific condition, but fairly mild cases of midline misalignment can be a good fit for home aligner treatment.

-This is generally only the case if your condition is confined to the front teeth, caused by minor crowding or a childhood habit like prolonged thumb-sucking.
-Cases of minor crowding and small anterior teeth shifts are home aligners’ specialty, so they should have no problem achieving those moves.
+This is typically only the case if your misalignment only affects your front teeth, caused by minor crowding or a childhood habit like prolonged thumb-sucking.
+Cases of minor crowding and small anterior teeth shifts are home aligners’ specialty, so they should have no problem fixing them.

 In some cases, however, a deviated midline is more significant or stems from a deeper bite issue, usually a posterior crossbite that affects your molars.
-This kind can shift all of the teeth to one side, moving the midline.
-The teeth and jaw movements required for these corrections might be too complicated or significant for home aligners.
+This can shift all your teeth to one side, moving the midline.
+The teeth and jaw movements required for these corrections might be too complicated for home aligners.